 As can be seen, science teaching and epistemological beliefs are not new contexts for the early childhood education literature.
-Theoretical and empirical evidence has shown that science teaching and epistemological beliefs are issues to consider for early childhood education.
+Theoretical and empirical evidence has shown that science teaching, and epistemological beliefs are issues to consider for early childhood education.
 It has also been suggested that these two contexts are interrelated (e.g., Arias et al., 2016; Brownlee et al., 2011; Larimore, 2020).
-Unfortunately, it has not been studied much how these two contexts affect each other in a pedagogical sense in the literature of preschool teacher and early science education.
+Unfortunately, it has not been studied much how these two contexts affect each other in a pedagogical sense in the literature of pre-school teachers and early science education.
 Existing studies have been carried out from a quantitative point of view in general (Uğraş & Çil, 2016; Wu et al., 2021).

 On the other hand, many researchers have tried to understand how the individual PCK components of especially science and elementary teachers develop and how this development can be supported (Author, 2021a; Chan & Hume, 2019).
-However, limited number of studies have investigated the interrelationships between components in understanding the construction of PCK in the early science education research literature (Author, 2021b; Author & Nacar, 2021; Gropen et al., 2017).
+However, limited studies have investigated the interrelationships between components in understanding the construction of PCK in the early science education research literature (Author, 2021b; Author & Nacar, 2021; Gropen et al., 2017).
 Karabon (2021) suggested that the connection between pre-school teachers' epistemological and practical knowledge affects their pedagogical decisions and conceptualizations.
 For this reason, it can be thought that all decisions about teaching are the product of professional epistemologies.
 This has shown that the complex relationships between early science teaching and epistemological beliefs are a phenomenon that needs to be discussed through the teacher's PCK and from a qualitative perspective (Karabon, 2021; Wu et al., 2021).
 Therefore, the answer to the following two research questions was sought in this study:

-How do the epistemological beliefs of preschool teachers affect their content-based pedagogical conceptualization of science teaching?
+How do the epistemological beliefs of pre-school teachers affect their content-based pedagogical conceptualization of science teaching?

-How do the epistemological beliefs of preschool teachers affect the integration between PCK components for science teaching?
+How do the epistemological beliefs of pre-school teachers affect the integration between PCK components for science teaching?

 METHOD

 This study is an exploratory case study.
 With this case study approach, any phenomenon and the grounds leading to this phenomenon are investigated (Merriam & Tisdell, 2016).
 The reflection of teachers' epistemological beliefs on their pedagogical conceptualization of early childhood science teaching is the case discussed in this study.
-Even more specifically, it has been tried to reveal new knowledge emerging through the epistemological beliefs of preschool teachers who have truly experienced science teaching (Gerring, 2004).
+Even more specifically, it has been tried to reveal new knowledge emerging through the epistemological beliefs of pre-school teachers who have truly experienced science teaching (Gerring, 2004).

 According to Thomas (2015), the focus of the case study is to try to describe an event as it is.
-It is triangulation that allows more detailed description of these cases (Denzin, 2012).
-Triangulation, which serves as a bridge between quantitative and qualitative epistemologies in mixed method research, helps to consider the existing phenomenon from a more holistic perspective (Flick, 2018).
+It is triangulation that allows a more detailed description of these cases (Denzin, 2012).
+Triangulation, which serves as a bridge between quantitative and qualitative epistemologies in mixed-method research, helps to consider the existing phenomenon from a more holistic perspective (Flick, 2018).
 In this study, the data collected from multiple data sources (epistemological belief scale, interviews) was diversified with different qualitative analysis approaches (inductive analysis, enumerative approach, PCK mapping).
 The steps of this methodology have been detailed in Figure 1.

 Figure 1.
 Steps

-As seen in Figure 1, first of all, EBLTS was implemented to all participants.
+As seen in Figure 1, first of all, EBLTS was implemented for all participants.
 With the help of the quantitative data from here, the average scores and the participants in the sub-sample were determined.
-Afterwards, participants with low and high epistemological beliefs responded to the CRT.
-Qualitative data from here were evaluated through inductive approach, in-depth explicit PCK analysis, enumerative approach and PCK maps.
+Afterward, participants with low and high epistemological beliefs responded to the CRT.
+Qualitative data from here were evaluated through inductive approach, in-depth explicit PCK analysis, enumerative approach, and PCK maps.

 Participants